 Audit results

 Results from internal or external audits conducted on the organization’s risk management practices.
-Audits provide valuable insight into how well an organization manages its risks and where improvements need to be made.
+Audits provide risk managers and regulators with valuable insight into how well an organization manages its risks and where improvements need to be made.

 Senior management is interested in understanding the risk environment as the risk environment becomes increasingly important.
 The risk management program must examine risk indicators for its key metrics (such as key performance metrics and key risk indicators).
-The metrics will also tell the vendor how to create the best risk management program.
+The metrics will also tell risk manager and the technology vendor how to create the best risk management program.

 Difference between KPIs and KRIs